 Increased mucus can also be a sign of illness, especially if inflammation occurs and the mucous membrane breaks down.
 This leaves the body more open to infection.

-Here are some other causes of mucus in stool.
+Here are some possible causes of mucus in stool.

 More common than other issues, bacterial infections are usually caused by bacteria such as Campylobacter, Salmonella, Shigella, and Yersinia.
 These bacteria are often the cause of food poisoning and other infections.
 Signs include: